Facts On Japan's Drinkable Tap Water

 Why not give Tokyo tap water a try?
 Bottled Tokyo tap water is available for sale as well.
-This product was created for Tokyo PR purposes, so it can be purchased for around 100 yen.
+This product was created to promote the city and can be purchased for around100 yen.

 Japan's Water is Soft

 Some visitors to Japan, particularly those from Europe, may notice something strange when they drink Japanese tap water for the first time.
-This is because the water supply in Japan has a different "hardness level" compared to the supply in Western countries.
-Hardness level is an indication of the amount of minerals, such as calcium and magnesium, dissolved in water.
+This is because the water supply in Japan has a different hardness level compared to the supply in Western countries.
+Hardness level is an indication of the concentration of minerals, such as calcium and magnesium, dissolved in water.

-Including tap water and spring water sources, the water in Japan is mostly "soft water," with a low hardness level.
+Including tap water and spring water sources, the water in Japan is mostly soft.
 This is different from the water in European countries.
 Soft water has a milder flavor than hard water and is easier to drink, but to someone used to hard water, soft water can taste inadequate.

 Unfortunately, hard water is difficult to obtain in Japan.
-If you want to drink hard water during your trip, it would be easiest to purchase mineral water such as Evian.
+If you want to drink hard water during your trip, it would be easiest to purchase mineral water such as Evian or Contrex.

 Hard mineral water is comparatively easy to find at Japanese convenience stores